Welcome to today's edition of the Rush 24-7 podcast.

 There isn't any.

-And this time the polar bears are threatened, but in a very unique and uh, well, shall we say tertiary way?
+And this time, the polar bears are threatened, but in a very unique and, well, shall we say, tertiary way.

 In the old days, the polar bears were threatened when Al Gore was running around talking to everybody.

-The polar bears were threatened because all the ice is melting at the North Pole, where these cute lovable, huggable little things live, right?
+The polar bears were threatened because all the ice was melting at the North Pole, where these cute, lovable, huggable little things live, right?

 And we were told that they were barely surviving as the giant North Pole was melting.